giantswarm/docs/src/content/advanced/high-availability/control-plane/index.md

 kubectl edit g8scontrolplanes.infrastructure.giantswarm.io <NAME>
 ```

-The `.spec.replicas` attribute, which specifies the number of master nodes to
+The `.spec.replicas` attribute, which specifies the number of control plane nodes to
 run, must be changed from 1 to 3.

 For non-interactive patching: